FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 MODFLOW FP INFILTRATION TOTALS.OUT

-    Total aaccumulated volume of water that infiltrates from the FP to MOD- FLOW at each MODFLOW timestep.
+    Total accumulated volume of water that infiltrates from the FP to MODFLOW at each MODFLOW timestep.

         - Time
         - Accumulated infiltration volume FP (ft\ :sup:`3` or m\ :sup:`3`)